k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 ### Building an LU Hierarchy in a BE

-It is possible to define a hierarchy of parent-child LUs under a business entity.
-The relation between **parent and child** LUs is **one to many**.
+A parent-child hierarchy of LUs can also be defined under a business entity.
+The relationship between the **parent and child** LUs is **one to many**.
 Each parent LUI can have many children LUIs.

-An LU is called a **Root LU** in a BE if it has no parent LU.
-In this case, the root entity of this LU equals to the root entity of the BE.
+In a BE, if an LU has no parent LU, it is named a **Root LU**.
+In this case, the root entity of this LU equals the root entity of the BE.

 **Customer #1- Hierarchy – Example:**